 On the other side, Cucumber is a framework for behavior-driven development (BDD), where the test specification is done in a natural language, while the implementation of each specification’s phrase (i.e. step) is done in code (e.g. Java, Ruby or some other language).

-In this article we give an explanation of the steps about how you can create Automated Cucumber test with the help of Xray and how you can import the automated test results back in JIRA.
+In this article we give an explanation of the steps about how you can create Cucumber test Automation with the help of Xray and how you can import the automated test results back in BDD JIRA.

 Create Cucumber Test with Xray

 One of the ways that a Senior PHP Programmer creates an automated Cucumber using Xray is to navigate to the Jira user story that you are planning to test.

 Figure 1.
 JIRA User Story